GenAI-Gurus/phronesis/frontend/README.md

 - If you add new pages/components, ensure all files are committed or the build/test may fail in CI.
 - If you see a "Could not resolve entry module 'index.html'" error, check that `frontend/index.html` exists and is tracked.
 - See the main project README for more CI/CD troubleshooting tips.
+- **Note:** React 18 downgrade for compatibility with UI libraries (Chatscope, MUI, etc.)
+- **Chat UI:** The `/chat` route is now available for users and system tests.
+Chat UI is built with `@chatscope/chat-ui-kit-react` and uses a `contenteditable` input, not a standard textarea.
+- **System Tests:** Frontend tests for chat UI are skipped in CI due to jsdom limitations; E2E/system tests provide coverage.
+To run system tests for chat, use the following selectors: `[data-testid="chat-input"] [contenteditable="true"]` and `.cs-message--incoming` for AI messages.
+- **Troubleshooting:** If no AI reply is shown, check backend API and OpenAI config.

 ## Demo & Placeholder Pages